charanpanchagnula/certified-aws-solutions-architect-professional/06-monitoring/cloudwatch.md

 - Can provide logging ingestion for AWS products natively, but also for on-premises, IOT or any application
 - CloudWatch Agent: used to provide ingestion for custom applications
 - CloudWatch can also ingest log streams from VPC Flow Logs or CloudTrail (account events and AWS API calls)
-- CloudWatch Logs is regional service, certain global services send their logs to `us-east-1`
+- CloudWatch Logs is regional service, but certain global services send their logs to `us-east-1`
 - Log events consist of 2 parts:
     - **Timestamp**
     - **Raw message**
 - Log Events can be collected into Log Streams.
 Log Streams are sequence of log events sharing the same source
 - Log Groups: are collection of Log Streams.
 We can set retention, permissions and encryption on the log groups.
 By default log groups store data indefinitely
 - Metric Filter: can be defined on the log group and will look for pattern in the log events.
-Essentially creates a metric from the log streams by looking at occurrences of certain patterns defined by us (example: failed SSH logs in events)
+Essentially creates a metric from the log streams by looking at occurrences of certain patterns defined by us (example: failed SSH logs in events).
+From this metric, alarms etc can be created
 - Export logs from CloudWatch:
     - **S3 Export**: we can create an export task (`Create-Export-Task`) which will take up to 12 hours.
 Its not real time.
 It is encrypted using SSE-S3.
     - **Subscription**: deliver logs in real time.
-We should create a subscription filter for the following destination: Kinesis Data Firehose (near real time), OpenSearch (ElasticSearch) using Lambda or custom Lambda, Kinesis Data Streams (any KCL consumer)
+This is done at a per log group basis.
+We should create a subscription filter for the following destination: Kinesis Data Firehose (near real time) and then to S3 or any firehose destinations, OpenSearch (ElasticSearch) using Lambda or custom Lambda, Kinesis Data Streams (any KCL consumer)
 - Subscription filters can be used to create a logging aggregation architecture

 ## CloudWatch Dashboards